Estrogen Receptor Positive clinical trials at University of California Health

 2 in progress, 1 open to eligible people

 open to eligible people ages 18 years and up

-This phase Ib trials studies the side effects and how well talimogene laherparepvec works when given together with paclitaxel or endocrine therapy in treating participants with breast cancer that does not express the human epidermal growth factor receptor 2 (HER2) protein and has spread to other places in the body, cannot be removed by surgery, or has come back after.
+This phase Ib trials studies the side effects and how well talimogene laherparepvec works when given together with chemotherapy or endocrine therapy in treating patients with breast cancer that does not express the human epidermal growth factor receptor 2 (HER2) protein and has spread to other places in the body (metastatic), cannot be removed by surgery (unresectable), or has come back (recurrent).
 Biological therapies, such as talimogene laherparepvec, use substances made from living organisms that may attack specific tumor cells and stop them from growing or kill them.
-Drugs used in chemotherapy, such as paclitaxel, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Chemotherapy drugs, such as nab-paclitaxel, gemcitabine, and carboplatin, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Estrogen can cause the growth of breast cancer cells.
 Drugs used as endocrine therapy, such as letrozole, anastrozole, exemestane, tamoxifen or fulvestrant, may lessen the amount of estrogen made by the body or may may stop the growth of tumor cells by blocking estrogen from connecting to the cancer cells.
-Giving talimogene laherparepvec with paclitaxel or endocrine therapy may work better in treating participants with HER2-negative breast cancer.
+Giving talimogene laherparepvec with chemotherapy or endocrine therapy may work better in treating patients with HER2-negative breast cancer.

 Sorry, in progress, not accepting new patients